jnhthomp/ClassNotes/LearnWithLeon/20-JavascriptArraysObjects/20-JavascriptArraysObjects.md

 ## TURN IT UP!
 ## Research
+We are going to pick up the pace a little bit so you may need to research on your own a little This is on purpose so you are comfortable with finding information yourself

 ## Trough Of Sorrow (Review)
 Why does not everyone do it?
 It takes a really long time